n13org/Makefile/HelloMake/ReadMe.md

 \ ######################### #
 ```

-## User a variable for the target only
+## Use a variable for the target only
 Use a variable just for a target.
 The target has to be mentioned twice in the Makefile.
 The first time we define the target variable, the second time we will use the target variable.

 Content of the Makefile